lextudio/sharpsnmp_docs/library/tutorials/octet-strings.rst

 like a byte array when you store MAC address bytes in it).

 Therefore, a problem has been there for a long time, "which encoding should be used there if an OctetString instance comes".
-In very old revision of #SNMP Library, the answer was ASCII and there was no way in them to change it to Unicode or any other encodings.
+In very old revision of C# SNMP Library, the answer was ASCII and there was no way in them to change it to Unicode or any other encodings.
 Note that it is recommended you use ASCII if possible.

-In more recent builds of #SNMP Library you can explicitly state which encoding you prefer.
+In more recent builds of C# SNMP Library you can explicitly state which encoding you prefer.

 Important Methods